Frequently Asked Questions

 How long do software requirements take?

-A good rule of thumb is that for every 3 to 5 developers, you need one full-time business analyst to take care of the requirements. ie. for every month of software development, the software requirements take a month of effort to prepare, which is a 20% overhead.
+A good rule of thumb is that for every 3 to 5 developers, you need one full-time business analyst to take care of the requirements.
+The business analyst spends a month of effort preparing the software requirements, for every month of software development the team performs.
+This is a 20% overhead.

 The software requirements work needs to commence ahead of the development, but just enough to get the developers started.
 Avoid the temptation to define all the requirements in advance.
 Instead, most of the software requirements should be worked on in parallel with software development, incorporating learnings and emergent requirements as they become known.

-The 20% overhead rule of thumb is completely unscientific, but it has held up as a heuristic pretty well over the years.
+The 20% overhead rule of thumb is only a heuristic, but it’s held up pretty well over the years.
 Mileage will vary; more complex products and bigger development teams require greater coordination; simpler products and smaller teams require less.

 What is the difference between functional and non-functional requirements?